 The exception to this is liquid calories, and it explains why there has been so much recent public policy with regards to sodas and other sugary beverages.
 There’s no food off-set, which means that your appetite remains relatively the same.
 It is different if you have food, and you do not feel as compelled to eat afterward.
 Liquid calories do not really have that roadblock effect on our appetites.

 There have been some really good studies done on satiety (6), and the idea of the “fullness factor.”
 This is important because it helped track people after large meals, it would look at:

 Key Insight: Potatoes serve as one of the best foods when it comes to fullness, and feeling full to the point where your next meal is not as indulgent.

 This one is akin to the “Twinkie Diet” concept that I introduced earlier.
 It is based on the idea that you can ignore calories if you are eating healthy foods.

 While you do want to have a sense for healthy foods, there are also “good foods” out there that can push you over the edge in terms of your body weight.

 Some of the common pitfalls are:

 Make sure you keep these in mind when you are snacking on supposedly “good foods.”
-While they might be good in moderation, we definitely do not want to go overboard with them.
+While they might be good in moderation, we definitely do not want to go overboard.

-There are some really important points that are want you to take with you when it comes to understanding the role of calories in your diet.
+There are some really important points that I want you to take with you when it comes to understanding the role of calories in your diet.
 They are: